 Organization’s Unique Entity Identifier (UEI) and System for Award Management (SAM)

-Your organization may already be registered in the SAM system and have a UEI.
+Your organization (or grant applying entity) may already be registered in the SAM system and have a UEI.
 Your executive administrators should know about your organization’s SAM account and its current registration status, so be sure to check with them.

 More Information click HERE: